-Cardiff Met LAFC Head Coach/ Performance Director (2003 – Present)
+Cardiff Met WFC Head Coach/ Performance Director (2003 – Present)

-During her time at Cardiff Met, Kerry has coached the women's football club to several BUCS League and Championship titles, FAW domestic league and cup titles and also, four times secured a place in the UEFA Women's Champion's League competition.
-2014 was by far her most successful coaching year, winning four out of five major competitions.
+During her time at Cardiff Met, Kerry has coached the women's football club to several BUCS League and Championship titles, FAW domestic league and cup titles and also, six times secured a place in the UEFA Women's Champion's League Qualifying Rounds.
+2014 and 2019 were by far her most successful coaching years, winning four out of five major competitions including the domestic treble.